 A directed study is a catalog course offering available to eligible students in a non-classroom setting with the consent of the instructor, academic advisor, and respective dean of the graduate or undergraduate schools.
 Eligible students include associate students, juniors and seniors in a bachelor's program, and graduate students.
 Students may take no more than two courses or seven (7) hours in directed studies.
-Directed studies may not be used to complete TKU Core Curriculum requirements or to re-take courses for credit.
+Directed studies may not be used to complete TKU Core Curriculum requirements or to re-take courses for credit (students may not take previously failed courses as directed studies).
 Exceptions to these requirements must be approved by the respective undergraduate or graduate dean.
-To request a directed study, students must complete a Petition for Directed Study available on the student portal.
+To request a directed study, students must complete a Petition for Directed Study available on the student portal, submitting the form electronically.